 - Other ancient settlements.
 Nabateans, Romans, Hellenes, Egyptians, Canaanites, Edomites and yet unknown cultures...
 They have created their own settlements, conquered each other's villages and towns and shaped each his own palaces, shrines, fortifications and art.
 There are hundreds of ancient settlements around Israel.

-- Remnants of hominids and prehistoric people.
-Many caves in picturesque canyons and gorges have provided many amazing discoveries, such are the first hominids (including people) leaving Africa to the remaining world, world's oldest burials, first domesticated dogs and many other amazing features.
+- Remnants of hominins and prehistoric people.
+Many caves in picturesque canyons and gorges have provided many amazing discoveries, such are the first hominins (including people) leaving Africa to the remaining world, world's oldest burials, first domesticated dogs and many other amazing features.

 - Ein Avdat canyon and falls - South.
 Impressive canyon, formed by a group of powerful springs, such as Ein Ma'arif.
 Springwater forms several waterfalls, there are historical monuments around the canyon.

 - Hexagon Pool - North.
 Beautiful lake surrounded by hexagonal basalt pillars.
 A waterfall falls in the pool.

 - Solomon's Pillars - South, Timna Valley.
 Spectacular sandstone formations - enormous rock pillars.
 In this are are found other interesting rock formations such as Mushroom - hoodoo with wide upper part, natural arches.